fabianfranklinhuffstead/IonicFirebase/README.md

 </ul>

 <h2>Screenshots | Instructions </h2>
 This includes splash screens which transitions into the dashboard of the application.
 Dashboard is a basic static image gallery.
 This application is explicitly built mobile first the pages below show this.
 Similiar to <a href="https://github.com/fabianfranklinhuffstead/angularRoutingAppV1.6">this</a> application it directs the user to the main area of the application with further functionality.
+Please note this is the view for devices running ios.

 <h3>Login page</h3>
 <p>The sign in page to the application.
 Once user has complete registration process they can sign into the application.</p>